ABOUT THE PROGRAMME

 Funded PhDs for Home/*International

-Up to 26 studentships over three academic years will be awarded across the University of Edinburgh and University of Glasgow, beginning from 2016/17.
-These studentship awards will provide full tuition fee and stipend funding for high quality Home and *International applicants (please see eligibility section surrounding funded positions for International applicants).
+Up to 26 studentships over three academic years will be awarded across the University of Edinburgh and University of Glasgow.
+The programme started in 2016/17 and after a successful bid to the MRC to have funding renewed, we are pleased to offer studentships awarded across Edinburgh and Glasgow until session 2026/27.
+These studentship awards provide full tuition fee and stipend funding for high quality UK, EU and International applicants (please see eligibility section surrounding funded positions for International applicants).
+The Studentship you are awarded will be dependent on the project you undertake.

 Our new cadre of Precision Medicine researchers will develop the adaptability needed to make them agile researchers in this fast moving area, and who are equipped to develop and utilise analytical methodologies to improve health and wellbeing.